Whatever Happened to Christmas?

 But fifty years later, this is exactly where we are.

-Before I launch this rant...and it'll be a doozy, trust me...this isn't coming from a place of religiosity.
-As most everyone who knows me knows, I'm an avowed, even hardcore atheist.
-So it's not a lamentation about a "War on Christmas" from a religious perspective because indeed, much of Christmas is secular, even pagan in nature.
-The other thing is that this is not a trivial issue.
-It's emblematic of a larger problem...of a western world so driven by guilt over past transgressions, that it is engaging in a self-immolation of all that we are, in a fit of performative virtue that apparently will atone for sins past.
+Nor is this a trivial issue.
+It's emblematic of a larger problem...of a western world so driven by guilt over past transgressions, that it is engaging in a self-censorship of all that we are, in a fit of performative virtue that apparently will atone for sins past.
 The road to Hell is indeed paved with good intentions.

 So what are we left with?
 Watch any ad, look through any flyer, walk through the stores...save for a tiny minority of hold-out retailers, the word "Christmas" is virtually gone.
-It's been replaced, by the generic, unmagical, functional, but most importantly...inoffensive term "Holiday".
+It's been replaced...by the generic, un-magical, functional, but most importantly...inoffensive term "Holiday".

 The insincerity of these new terms is obvious because people don't speak in generics like this.
 I don't 'Holiday shop' in the same way that I don't refer to my travels to Paris as a trip to a "foreign capital".
-How ridiculous would our world be if someone felt obligated to refer to their Menorah as a "Holiday Candle Holder"?
+How ridiculous would our world be if someone of Jewish faith felt obligated to refer to their Menorah as a "Holiday Candle Holder"?

 I'm not sure who declared that calling things by their actual names was offensive.
 Obviously it's been done in a bid to be 'inclusive'.
 But when you stamp out one entire culture, you in fact become LESS multi-cultural by a count of one.
 That's a thought that surely would have escaped the hand-wringing, patronizing cultural saviours at City Hall as they watched the Christmas trees and wreaths exit the lobby to the dumpster bin.
+Exclusion of what was will deliver inclusion and safety for all the proletariat going forward.
+Orwell's vision is upon us.

 I save a particular contempt though, for the retailers.
 The word Christmas has been expunged from all but a few of their ads...this from the businesses that routinely count on their fiscal year being saved 11th hour by the very "holiday that shall remain nameless".
 If you profit so obscenely from it, at least have the fortitude to name it.

 I once read a story of a man who was fighting a losing battle to have the river near his town, long polluted, restored to its original pristine state.
 When he was a boy he used to swim in that river.
 It was this memory that motivated him on his mission.
-His biggest concern...that the subsequent generations who never had the privilege to swim there and had never known those joys would also never understand why a clean river was so important to fight for.
+His biggest concern...that the subsequent generations who never had the privilege to swim there and had never known those joys would also never appreciate why a clean river was so important to fight for.

 I hope one day my grandkids will be surrounded by as much Christmas (and indeed whatever other holidays new Canadians bring to our shores) as I loved and cherished as a child.

-And so hopefully I wish a Merry Christmas to one and all!
+And so I say without reservation...Merry Christmas to one and all!

 Comments